publicdocs/uscode/assets/md/titles/usc28a/us/usc/t28a/courtRules2/m__us_usc_t28a_courtRules2_rule26.md

             (B) the subjects on which discovery may be needed, when discovery should be completed, and whether discovery should be conducted in phases or be limited to or focused on particular issues;

-            (C) any issues about disclosure or discovery of electronically stored information, including the form or forms in which it should be produced;
+            (C) any issues about disclosure, discovery, or preservation of electronically stored information, including the form or forms in which it should be produced;

-            (D) any issues about claims of privilege or of protection as trial-preparation materials, including—if the parties agree on a procedure to assert these claims after production—whether to ask the court to include their agreement in an order;
+            (D) any issues about claims of privilege or of protection as trial-preparation materials, including—if the parties agree on a procedure to assert these claims after production—whether to ask the court to include their agreement in an order under Federal Rule of Evidence 502;

             (E) what changes should be made in the limitations on discovery imposed under these rules or by local rule, and what other limitations should be imposed; and